Bondi Junction stabbings: Casualties

 At 6:15 pm, NSW Assistant Police Commissioner Anthony Cooke, in a press conference, initially confirmed five victims had been killed along with the perpetrator, while several others remained critically injured.

 Five victims died at the scene.
 Twelve others were hospitalised, including a nine-month-old girl who underwent surgery, and her mother, who later died in hospital, raising the death toll of victims to six.
 Some of the injured were described as being in a critical condition.
 A member of the shopping centre's security was among the injured.
 On 15 April, China's Foreign Ministry confirmed the death of one Chinese national and the injury of another, stating it will closely monitor the ongoing investigation into the incident.

-All six fatalities were adults, comprising five women and one man.
-The deceased victims were: Cheng Yixuan, 27 (程逸轩), a student at University of Sydney from China; Pikria Darchia, 55 (ფიქრია დარჩია), an artist and designer; Ashlee Good, 38, mother of the wounded baby and daughter of former AFL player, Kerry Good; Dawn Singleton, 25, daughter of entrepreneur John Singleton; Faraz Ahmed Tahir, 30 (Urdu: فراز احمد طاہر), an unarmed security guard at the shopping centre and refugee from Pakistan; and Jade Young, 47.
+All six fatalities were adults, comprising five women and one man; the former were shoppers and the latter a security guard.
+The deceased victims were: Cheng Yixuan, 27 (程逸轩), a student at University of Sydney from China; Pikria Darchia, 55 (ფიქრია დარჩია), an artist and designer; Ashlee Good, 38, mother of the wounded baby and daughter of former AFL player Kerry Good; Dawn Singleton, 25, daughter of entrepreneur John Singleton; Faraz Ahmed Tahir, 30 (Urdu: فراز احمد طاہر), an unarmed security guard at the shopping centre and refugee from Pakistan; and Jade Young, 47.